7-things-youll-wish-you-knew-before-implementing-BIMI

 4. Budget for the time needed to implement BIMI

 Another aspect easily overlooked is time, and it’s key that you budget enough while factoring in all the moving parts of the BIMI process.
-With OnDMARC, it takes an average of 5-8 weeks to get to DMARC p=reject and around 1 – 3 months for notary verification.
+With OnDMARC, it takes an average of 5-8 weeks to get to DMARC p=reject and around 7-10 days to complete all the steps from the CA to get a VMC or CMC.
 While we offer a fully integrated BIMI solution that covers all bases and steps along the way, it’s key that you set enough time and resources aside to get BIMI up and running.

 5. Make your logo stand out from the crowd